Sharparam/clox/README.md

 ## Usage

-Not much yet, but launch it via `./build/clox` from the root of the repo after building it.
+Launch it via `./build/clox` from the root of the repo after building it.
+Passing no arguments will start the REPL.

+Pass a file as an argument to execute the file: `./build/clox myfile.lox`

 For a description of some options available, run it with the `-h` or `--help` option.